1

 Savory Cracker Snack Mix

-A Taste of Home recipe inspired this one!
-Because I love everything bagel seasoning, I decided to give this a try.
-A friend later suggested I make the mix more versatile with something other than oyster crackers, and now it's a deliciously addictive snack! —Cyndy Gerken, Naples, Florida—Cyndy Gerken, Naples, Florida
+After trying a snack mix with the flavors of my favorite Everything bagel seasoning, a friend suggested I make it even more versatile with something other than oyster crackers.
+Now it’s a deliciously addictive snack! —Cyndy Gerken, Naples, Florida

 Broccoli Beer Cheese Soup